 Signs you might have PCOS

-The symptoms you experience and how severe they are can vary a lot from person to person.
-But the most common symptoms include:
+The symptoms you experience and how severe they are can vary greatly from person to person.
+But the most common PCOS symptoms include:

 - difficulty getting pregnant